tcampbe/NG421_wk2_day2_ToDoApp_2/README.md

     ```

 1. You might want to change what is in your `ngOnInit()` method too...
+1. We need to change all references of a todo to utilize this interface.
+Class properties, function arguments and return types

 ## Code a Service
 1. Create a service folder and file in you Todo App: `ng generate service services/todo`